Oct 18, 2017

 In this article, we’ll discuss why insurance is so important to the first-time home buyer and help you make sure you’ve got this covered.
-Buying your first single-family house is a major decision, and after all your hard work to finally call that house your home, you want to protect your investment.
+Buying your first house is a major decision, and after all your hard work to finally call that house your home, you want to protect your investment.
 Let’s talk insurance.

 Look for an experience insurance agent with a history of insuring homes like yours (or the one you want to buy).
 If you don’t have an agent, you can ask for referrals from trusted friends and colleagues.
 You can also check online for information about their company and read reviews from their clients.
 You want to find someone you can trust because if you are not getting good information, you may end up with a disappointing claim and coverage in the future.

 My personal preference is to have a local insurance agent.
 I like the fact that I can call (and get an answer) and that, if needed, I can go in to see the agent face-to-face.
 This is a personal choice, but I much prefer knowing who I’m working with than dialing 1-800 number.

 Once you have your insurance policy in place, you want it to provide peace of mind, knowing that you have done your due diligence, confirming the credibility of your insurance agent and company, and receiving answers to your questions that make sense for your situation.
 A good agent will also be happy to evaluate your coverage each year to see if your circumstances have changed or if there have been changes in the insurance world that could affect you.